Back to Blogs

 Interest rates can be either fixed or variable.
 Fixed rates will stay the same for the length of the loan term while variable rates will adjust according to the markets at certain intervals.
 Auto loans are commonly fixed-rate loans and can be refinanced later if rates get lower.

-Here are the factors that affect the rate you can get from a lender:
+Here are the factors that affect the rate on an auto loan:

 • Your credit score: The higher your credit score, the better your chances of a lower interest rate.